Baby saved after 35 hours in subzero conditions following Russia blast

 Breaking News Emails

-Crews temporarily suspended their search for survivors Tuesdayamid fears that remnants of the 10-story apartment block were too unstable following the deadly New Year's Eve gas explosion.
+Emergency crews temporarily suspended their search for survivors Tuesday amid fears that remnants of the 10-story apartment block were too unstable following the deadly New Year's Eve gas explosion.

 But a short time later rescuers heard a child crying and rushed to save it, regional Gov. Boris Dubrovsky said on his official Telegram account.
-He said the baby managed to stay alive because it was in a crib.
+Dubrovsky added that the baby managed to stay alive because he was in a crib.

-However, the TASS news agency reported the baby was being treated for "severe" injuries.
+Russian health ministry says the baby is in an "extremely serious" condition.
+He suffered severe frostbite and a head injury as well as multiple leg fractures and hypothermia.

+Emergency officials say the boy's mother is alive.
+The two were reunited at a hospital where the boy was taken after the rescue.
+The boy was later flown to Moscow for further medical treatment.

+One of the rescuers who helped get the baby out said they had to cut through a lot of debris to get to him.

+“We cut through some linoleum and I saw the baby’s face,” he said, adding that the boy likely survived because his body was pushed against a baby mattress and there was an airflow next to where his head was trapped.

-Overnight, powerful heaters were deployed to warm the rubble as rescuers raced against time to find dozens of people still unaccounted for after the explosion in the city of Magnitogorsk.
+Overnight, powerful heaters were deployed to warm the rubble as rescuers raced against time to find dozens of people who remained missing after the explosion in the city of Magnitogorsk.

-Seven people have been found dead but authorities said as many as 37 people could still be trapped in the remains of the building.
-Most of its inhabitants were still sleeping at the time of Monday's blast.
+Nine people have been confirmed dead, but authorities said 32 people were still not accounted for.
+Most of the building's inhabitants were sleeping at the time of Monday's blast.

 Earlier, officials acknowledged that the hopes of finding survivors were dwindling as temperatures dropped to minus 11 degrees overnight.